-When you receive your paycheck via direct deposit, transfer money between bank accounts, or schedule a recurring payment from your bank account, your money passes through the Automated Clearing House Network, or ACH.
-The service processes roughly 24 billion transactions every year and moves over $41 trillion between accounts.
+When you receive a payment directly transferred from a bank account or a customer schedules a recurring payment from their bank account; money passes through the Automated Clearing House Network, or ACH.
+ACH payment processing accounts for roughly 24 billion transactions every year and moves over $41 trillion between accounts.

 What is ACH?

 Rather than use paper, everything is handled electronically.
 ACH is essentially a batch processing system — transactions are accumulated then processed later in bulk.
 There are two types of ACH transactions.
 The first is Direct Deposit.
 This is used in payroll as well as the payment of government benefits, interest, and annuities.
 The second is Direct Payment via ACH.
 If you use your bank’s bill paying services or set up a recurring payment with your utility company, the payment is processed this way.

 Payments processed through ACH payment processing are not immediate.
 While ACH is faster than it would be if it were paper-based, transferring funds between banks using this method still takes time.
 The batches in which ACH transactions are processed get ran only three times a day and only on business days.
 Financial institutions have the ability to choose their processing time.
 It varies from same-day delivery to two days.
 However, that’s not the end of the story.
 You bank could choose to place your transferred funds on a hold.
 All told, this can make ACH settlement take several days.